DARB ALINTIFADA, THE VOICE OF THE DEMOCRATIC ALLIANCE

 Dear readers of Darb Alintifada,

 Starting with this issue of our newsletter, we begin this series of on-line interviews with Sudanese political leaders, so as to meet our goal that we declared in our mission statement, which calls for opening direct channels of communications between the Sudanese citizens and their political leaders to discuss the pressing issues of our country and give them the opportunity to ask questions, express legitimate concerns and even, exercise constructive criticism.
+In Darb Alintifada, we believe that the emergence of Asmara Declaration to the political scene in Sudan, has moved the political struggle to a newer level, and made our political parties face the new challenge of "readjusting" their existing political programs to be in harmony with what they agreed upon and signed in Asmara, in June 1995.Dear readers,

 It is with great pleasure to welcome today a respected Sudanese woman who devoted her entire life for the benefit of her cause and her people.
 A courageous woman, who openly stood up and expressed her opinion, even during darkest days of dictatorship.
 A political leader, who has inspired our generations, even among those who disagreed with her believes.
 And a human being,who has forced us to respect her commitment, dedication and love to the Sudanese people.